alessandragni/DropoutMultilevelFunct/README.md

 ### **1. Simulation Study (`/Simulation`)**

 Contains scripts to replicate the simulation experiments described in **Section 3** of the paper.
-These experiments assess the performance and robustness of the proposed decomposition model under controlled conditions.
+These experiments assess the performance and robustness of the proposed methodology under controlled conditions.

 **Files:**
 - `simulation.R` - Main script to run the complete simulation pipeline for different runs over different parameter settings